UKCloud/documentation/articles/other/other-faq-g12.md

 ### What is happening to Basic Managed Compute?

-Basic Managed Compute has now been replaced by our new managed services portfolio, offering a much wider range of options to suit customer needs.
-For more information, see the [*Managed IT Operations Service definition*](../managed-services/man-sd-managed-it-ops.md).
+Basic Managed Compute has now been replaced by our new managed operations portfolio, offering a much wider range of options to suit customer needs.
+For more information, see the [*Managed IT Operations Service definition*](../managed-operations/man-sd-managed-it-ops.md).

 ### What is happening to Managed Monitoring?

-Managed Monitoring has now been replaced by our new managed services portfolio, offering a much wider range of options to suit customer needs.
-For more information, see the [*Managed IT Operations Service definition*](../managed-services/man-sd-managed-it-ops.md).
+Managed Monitoring has now been replaced by our new managed operations portfolio, offering a much wider range of options to suit customer needs.
+For more information, see the [*Managed IT Operations Service definition*](../managed-operations/man-sd-managed-it-ops.md).

 ### What is happening to Cloud GPU?